 At the Busena Terrace Resort there is a large hotel and a more private club house area and conference area.
 There is a tennis court, and putting range for guests to use as well.
 The walk between the hotel and the conference area only takes five minutes, but there is a shuttle the runs in between different points as well.

 We couldn’t enter the conference area, but we walked around it.
 The private cottages were even more romantic-looking than the hotel, and the outsides had an Okinawa-style of building.

 We spent the rest of the evening checking out the different restaurants, looking at the ocean, and walking around the rest of the resort.
 Although we weren’t hungry because we had a late lunch, we made reservations at the Chinese restaurant.
 But later, we decided to cancel and get room service instead.
 I had taco rice and my husband had a burger and fries.

-The weather was a cloudy and windy today, so we didn’t go on the glass-bottom boat.
+There’s also an underwater observatory.
+You walk on a pier then go down the stairs into a tube under the water.
+It has round windows on all sides, and you can look outside at all the fishes.
+There’s also a glass-bottom boat.
+But the weather was a cloudy and windy, so we didn’t go on the glass-bottom boat.
 I’ll be back to Okinawa another day though, so we’ll just do it next time.
 Anyway, I did one last year in a different part of the island.

 Takeaways from the Busena Terrace Resort

-The Busena Terrace Resort is Nago city in Okinawa, Japan.
+The Busena Terrace Resort is in Nago city in Okinawa, Japan.
 You can reach it from Naha airport in less than two hours.
-The restaurants, marine park, and Busena beach are open to those who are not guests from the hotel, but some restaurants have a dress code.
+The restaurants, marine park, and Busena beach are open to those who are not guests from the hotel, but be aware some restaurants have a dress code.